bluzelle/curium/docs/setup/deploy.md

          sed -i -e 's/"bond_denom": "stake"/"bond_denom": "ubnt"/g' \
             ~/.blzd/config/genesis.json

+5. Edit “.blzd/config/genesis.json” to change denom from “stake” to “ubnt” (for governance).
+This can be done from the command line with sed

+         sed -i -e 's/"denom": "stake"/"denom": "ubnt"/g' \
+            ~/.blzd/config/genesis.json

-5. Edit .blzd/config/app.toml in a text editor and set the minimum-gas-prices to “10.0ubnt”.
+6. Edit .blzd/config/app.toml in a text editor and set the minimum-gas-prices to “10.0ubnt”.
 Every node should have at least this minimum.
 This can also be done from the command line with sed:

         sed -i -e 's/minimum-gas-prices = ""/minimum-gas-prices = "10.0ubnt"/g' \
             ~/.blzd/config/app.toml

-6. Set the client configuration settings:
+7. Set the client configuration settings:

         blzcli config chain-id bluzelle
         blzcli config output json